patbaumgartner/spring-ai-azure-workshop/6-README-retrieval-augmented-generation.md

 ### Create a Prompt

 The `Prompt` is created from a System message and a User message.
-The System message contains the similar documents retrieved from the `VectorStore`.
+The System message contains similar documents retrieved from the `VectorStore`.
 The User message is the user's input to the `RagController` request parameter `message`

 ```java
         Message systemMessage = getSystemMessage(similarDocuments);